yuanqing/vdx/README.md

 # vdx

-> A simple, opinionated CLI for common video processing tasks.
+> An opinionated CLI for video processing, powered by FFmpeg.

 ```sh
 # Crop